prof-rossetti/my-banner-rb/README.md

 ### Download Schedule Page from Banner

-To access your schedule of classes for some specified term, login to banner site (e.g. https://myaccess.georgetown.edu/), and navigate to: **Home > Faculty Services > Faculty Detail Schedule**.
+To access your schedule of classes for some specified term, login to your school's banner site (e.g. https://myaccess.georgetown.edu/), and navigate to either **Home > Faculty Services > Faculty Detail Schedule**  or **Home > Student Services > Student Detail Schedule**, depending on your role.

-Then download your schedule page as an HTML file and move it into this repo at: **pages/faculty-detail-schedule.html**.
+Download your schedule page as an HTML file and move it into this repo at: **pages/my-detail-schedule.html**.

 To check the program's ability to parse that HTML content, run the schedule parser script and inspect its results: